Izgardon/Client---London-Journal/README.md

 ```

+- learnt how to fetch gifs with the right APIkey and getting it working from different servers

+- Adding a modal for posting a new message about user's experience in London

 <br>

 ## Challenges

-- Adding a modal for posting a new message about user's experience in London
-- Fetching gifs with the right APIkey and getting it working from different servers
+- Adding APIKey for gifs in heroku and using APIKey manually in developement branches where we were still working at

 <div align="center">